 - Business activity and locations

-If the correct information is provided, the ABN is received as soon as the online application is submitted.
+If the correct information is provided, the Australian Business Number is received as soon as the online application is submitted.
 You can then apply for other business registrations, such as GST.
 If information is omitted or needs to be verified, it may take up to 28 days for the application to be processed.

-You’re only entitled to your ABN while you’re carry out business activities.
+You are only entitled an ABN while you’re carrying out business activities.
 The Australian Business Register does periodic checks to make sure you are still carrying on an enterprise.
-They may cancel your ABN if business activities have ceased and you don’t respond to Australian Business Register correspondence.
+They may cancel your Australian Business Number if business activities have ceased and you don’t respond to Australian Business Register correspondence.